hashicorp/terraform-provider-tfe/website/docs/d/outputs.html.markdown

 The following attributes are exported:

 * `values` - The current output values for the specified workspace.
-* `nonsensitive_values` - The current non-sensitive output values for the specified workspace.
+* `nonsensitive_values` - The current non-sensitive output values for the specified workspace, this is a subset of all output values.